alicia-k-tang/KMNIST-Classifier/README.md

 # KMNIST-Classifier
-Kannada-MNIST Challenge: Code for training models on handwritten Kannada digits.
-Achieve high accuracy and explore insights.
+Welcome to the Kannada-MNIST Challenge repository!
+This project revolves around the task of recognizing handwritten digits in the Kannada script.
+Leveraging the MNIST dataset, the repository contains code for training models, exploring data insights, and achieving high accuracy in digit classification.
+Dive into the world of Kannada script digit recognition and explore the machine learning journey presented in this competition.
+Join us in advancing the field of handwritten character recognition through this exciting challenge!